gabiz/codepath-todoapp/README.md

  * [x] Optional: Tweak the style of the app, improve UI.
  * [x] Optional: Persist the todo app in SQLite instead of using a text file

-Notes:

-Persistance has been disabled for now until SQLite support is added.

 Walkthrough of all user stories:

 ![Video Walkthrough](anim_todo_app.gif)